brandonbunt/brandonbunt.github.io/index.md

 ### [Recoop Project](https://re.cooper.edu)
 August 2022 - May 2023
 Recouping waste from projects at the Cooper Union's [AACE Lab](https://cooper.edu/academics/aace-lab).
-By creating a recycling network within the Cooper Union that will process waste PLA and PMMA from fabrication projects, a foundation will be set for eventually recycling all plastics on campus in the near future.
+By creating a recycling network within the Cooper Union that will process waste PLA and PMMA (Acrylic) from fabrication projects, a foundation will be set for eventually recycling all plastics on campus in the near future.

 ### Soft Robotics Research with Professor Michelle Rosen
 January 2022 - December 2022